 The sonde should not be deployed and left for extended periods without regular checking, calibration and maintenance.
-Naturally, the maintenance period is extended when using the AS-7000, which features an effective electrode cleaning system,
+Naturally, the maintenance period is extended when using the AS-6000 or AS-7000, which feature an effective electrode cleaning system,

 The time period between maintenance visits depends heavily upon the deployment conditions.
 For example, if the sonde is deployed in clean water, the only necessity should be regular single point calibration of the electrodes.
 This should be done every 4-6 weeks.